gptune/CK-GPTune/README.md

 ```

 This command will detect the GPTune software installation paths and prepare
-an executable environment by setting required environment variables, this is so
+an executable environment by setting all the required environment variables,
-called CK `virtual` environment.
+this is also called CK `virtual` environment.

 ## GPTune example programs

 This repository provides a number of benchmark programs to test GPTune.
-You can install and run these benchmarks using simple CK command line interafaces.
 We are currently offering four programs `gptune-demo`, `scalapack-pdqrdriver`,
 `superlu-pddspawn`, and `hypre-ij`.
-You can find these programs in the `program` directory.

-These programs can be installed and executed with the following commands.

-#### Installation of programs
+Please check out the `program` directory
+for the details.

+You can install and run these benchmarks using simple CK command line interafaces.
-Similar to the GPTune software package, we can install these programs using
+Similar to when we install the GPTune software package,
-a simple command.
-If there are software dependencies (defined in the meta.json
+if there are software dependencies (defined in meta.json in the .cm directory
-of each benchmark), this command will detect the `path` and `version` of the
+of each benchmark), CK-GPTune will detect the installation `path` and `version`
-required softwares.
+of the required softwares.

 ```
 $ ck install ck-gptune:program:hypre